Mission & History

 8. Launch our first Integrated Impact Finance Vehicle (IIFV or "iffy") to provide funding for exceptional early stage impact companies.

 So far, Impact Entrepreneur's development has been self-financed.
 These new initiatives, however, will require additional sources of capital in addition to the revenue we see from program fees, sponsorships, and consulting.
-Wanting to experiment with our new integrated finance model on ourselves, we are seeking philanthropic gifts and grants to help us launch Phase II.
+Wanting to experiment with our new integrated finance model on ourselves, we are seeking philanthropic gifts and grants to help us roll with our Phase II initiatives.
 There are a couple ways you can support our work.

 - By making a one-time donation through our Donate page.